aaron-grau/curic/react/projects/todos/README.md

 **You should be testing your code regularly as you finish features like we did for Todos.
 It will save you a lot of time if you debug as you code.**

 Let's start by getting your `TodoListItem`s ready for their own sub-lists by refactoring their display into multiple parts.
+We will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `store`.
 Follow these steps:

++ Create a container for your `TodoDetailView` component
+  + Create a `MapDispatchToProps` function that passes `destroyTodo` as a prop to `TodoDetailView`
+  + Export `connect( null, mapDispatchToProps )(TodoDetailView);`
-+ Create a file `components/todo_list/todo_detail_view.jsx` to hold a component `TodoDetailView`
++ Create a file `components/todo_list/todo_detail_view.jsx` to hold the presentational component `TodoDetailView`
   + Refactor your `TodoListItem` so that it only renders the item's title and a button to change its status
   + Fill out your `TodoDetailView` so that it renders all of the todo item's other information
   + Conditionally render the `TodoDetailView` so that a user can show or hide a todo's details